PaulaYaniz/Unit3/README.md

 This is the page for the emotions buttons.
 There is a kivy screen called "Feelings" and a Python class called Feelings that inherits from MDScreen.
 The screen consists of a background image and a card with a title label ("How are you feeling today?") and a grid of buttons with different emotions ("excited", "happy", "calm", etc.) and their corresponding colors.
 The buttons call the emotions function of the Feelings class when pressed, passing the emotion as an argument.
 The emotions function stores the selected emotion in a global variable called my_emotion and changes the text of a label called notes_label on the "Notes" screen to prompt the user to write their feelings about the selected emotion.
 The cancel function allows the user to cancel the operation and return to the main screen ("AppScreen").

 This is helping my client because she wanted to be able to choose from a set amount of emotions, that we previously discussed.
+The design is also user-friendly and has a relaxing background to make the user be calm.
+(Criteria 2)

 ![image](https://user-images.githubusercontent.com/89135778/224180916-d4a27290-6974-4377-a40c-7ae9658b3037.png)